The Fear of Public Speaking

 Whether it's a speech at a professional meeting, a wedding toast, or competing in a sports event, sweaty palms and shaky knees are commonplace when speaking or performing in front of a group of people.
-In fact, most people experience some form of performance anxiety, if only mild.
+In fact, most people experience some form of performance anxiety, even if only mild.
 A lot can be at stake, since a good public showing might advance a career, for example.
 Yet fear can trip anyone up with an increased heart rate and a suddenly blank mind.

 There are many practical tips for overcoming the anxiety associated with stage fright.
 The first is to have a firm grip on the topic or situation at hand—winging it doesn’t usually work.
 Practice helps, and rehearsing in front of a mirror or a friend while using index cards, if necessary, is even better.
-Finally, it is essential to prepare for inevitable questions which, again goes back to being very familiar with the topic at hand.
+Finally, it is essential to prepare for inevitable questions, which, again, goes back to being very familiar with the topic at hand.